oroinc/documentation/commerce/frontstore_guide/orders/index.rst

 * Login if they have forgotten to do this before placing items in the shopping list.
 * Create an account.
-* Register during order review by providing only their email address and the password for the account.
-Neither the order nor the shopping list is lost in this case.

-.. include:: /frontstore_guide/orders/sample_guest_checkout.rst
-   :start-after: begin_sample_checkout
-   :end-before: finish_sample_checkout

 Promotions at Checkout
 ~~~~~~~~~~~~~~~~~~~~~~